UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

 Non exchangeable
 Minimum validity applies

-Combinations of fares of different clusters is allowed with the fare clusters listed in allowedClusters.
+Combinations of fares of different clusters is allowed with the fare clusters listed in `allowedClusters`.
 However not all combinations would be provided to the customer.
 A fare will be combined with a fare  of the same cluster and in case his is not available with one of the higher clusters.

 E.g.:
 Carrier 1:	BUSINESS	 CombinableClusters: BUSINESS,FULL_FLEX,SEMI_FLEX, NON_FLEX